bisdn/bisdn.github.io/network_configuration/stp.md

 16: port3: <BROADCAST,MULTICAST,UP,LOWER_UP> mtu 1500 master br0 state forwarding priority 32 cost 3
 ```

 After setting up the bridge and bridge ports, the STP state on the bridge can be managed over the `brctl` utility.
-The following command shows example output of a command.
+The following example shows the output of a `brctl` command:

 ```
 agema-ag4610:/home/basebox# brctl showstp swbridge